home-assistant/addons/mariadb/README.md

 ## Installation

-The installation of this add-on is straightforward and easy to do.
+Follow these steps to get the add-on installed on your system:

 1. Navigate in your Home Assistant frontend to **Hass.io** -> **Add-on Store**.
-1. Find the "MariaDB" add-on and click it.
+2. Find the "MariaDB" add-on and click it.
-1. Click on the "INSTALL" button.
+3. Click on the "INSTALL" button.

 ## How to use

 1. Set the `logins` -> `password` field to something strong and unique.
-1. Start the add-on.
+2. Start the add-on.
-1. Check the add-on log output to see the result.
+3. Check the add-on log output to see the result.
-1. Add `recorder` component to your Home Assistnat configuration.
+4. Add `recorder` component to your Home Assistant configuration.

 ## Add-on Configuration